Space48/cloud-seed/README.md

 export default myFunction;

-export const runtimeConfig: RuntimeConfig = {
+export const runtimeConfig: GcpConfig = {
   type: "http",
   // Configure if the cloud function should be publically executable or not.
   public: true,